 Current Programs Status

-OPEN NOW: Starting Sunday May 2nd, the MAC is open to the UCLA students, staff, faculty, and the community for equipment rentals on single-person equipment.
-Sit-on-top kayaks, stand-up paddleboards, laser sailboats, rowing shells, and sea touring kayaks are available by reservation only.
+OPEN NOW: The MAC is open to UCLA students, staff, faculty, and the community for equipment rentals on single and double-person equipment.
+Single and double sit-on-top kayaks, stand-up paddleboards, laser sailboats, RS Quest sailboats, RS Vision sailboats, rowing shells, and sea touring kayaks are available by reservation only.

 About the MAC